reactjs/react.dev/src/content/reference/react/useRef.md

 On the next renders, `useRef` will return the same object.
 You can change its `current` property to store information and read it later.
 This might remind you of [state](/reference/react/useState), but there is an important difference.

-**Changing a ref does not trigger a re-render.** This means refs are perfect for storing information that doesn't affect the visual output of your component.
+**Changing a ref does not trigger a re-render.** This means refs are perfect for storing information that doesn't affect the visual output of your Component.
 For example, if you need to store an [interval ID](https://developer.mozilla.org/en-US/docs/Web/API/setInterval) and retrieve it later, you can put it in a ref.
 To update the value inside the ref, you need to manually change its <CodeStep step={2}>`current` property</CodeStep>:

 ```js [[2, 5, "intervalRef.current"]]
 function handleStartClick() {